 3. Not taking annual leave.

-Often wary of keeping their dealings to themselves, people who commit fraud don’t like to share their workload – just in case their ruse gets uncovered.
+Often wary of keeping their dealings to themselves, people who commit internal fraud don’t like to share their workload – just in case their ruse gets uncovered.

 4. Over-ordering of goods.